TheCahyag/MinecraftAnimation/README.md

 * Implement pause operation
     * Should stopping an animation remove all visible contents of the animation
     * Pausing should keep track of the current frame it is on
-* Make a config where the user can specify the default values of animation's states (frame, delay, cycles)
+* Make a config where the user can specify the default values of animation's states (frame, delay, cycles) or just other config stuff
 * Register the commands that arn't registered see InfoAnimation
 * Make specific response messages for every command rather than generic messages?
 * Fix /animate delete sub command